jmonlong/sv-nicu/README.md

 ### Tiers

-- Tier 1: Deletions + Insertions in Exons and aneuploidy.
+- Tier 1: Deletions + Insertions in Exons; SVs >100kbp overlapping genes and with AF<10%; chr or chr-arm aberration (e.g. aneuploidy)
 - Tier 2: INS + DEL+ tandemDUP in genes (Introns + Exons).
 - Tier 3: Genome wide range.
 The genome wide scope of SV including rearrangements (Inversions, Translocations).
 These events will be hard to interpret but maybe useful to track over time.